Cognigy/Documentation/docs/en/docs/ai/flow-nodes/service/handover-to-agent.md

 | 8x8 Queue Id          | Specify the header value required for authenticating API calls to the 8x8 system. <br> You can find this ID in the 8x8 admin console.
 Navigate to **Channels > Chat API**.
 In the channel list, find the channel that you created.
 Copy the **Queue ID** from the channel row.   |
 | 8x8 JSON properties   | Extend 8x8 properties with custom JSON.           |

-To check the handover, go to the installation that your server administrator has deployed.
 For more information, read the [8x8 Handover Setup](../../handover-providers/8x8.md#configure-8x8) documentation.

 ### Ring Central Engage Settings